 School gardens grow vegetables and also grow future leaders to counter hunger and poverty in their communities.
 In many locations, a garden-supported school lunch is the only healthy meal of the day and motivates parents to keep their kids in school.
 SPI programs give vegetable seeds for 20+ vegetable varieties.
 SPI's partner schools become hubs for providing seed, seedlings, and training to kids' families.
-With your help, we're growing gardens in 9 countries in 2019!
+With your help, we're growing gardens in 9 countries!

 "Kids get to school and the first thing they tell me is they're hungry," one principal explains.
 More than 1/3 of children in low-income countries are stunted from undernourishment.
 Young minds that grow up without adequate nutrition struggle to complete their education and will be less healthy and strong as adults.
 Most live in rural areas where the land could be a plentiful source of nutritious food, but good seed, knowledge, and tools are hard to find or afford.